Amelia Island, Florida History Runs Deep at Our Inn

 The Williams House Today

-The Amelia Island Williams House has operated as a Bed & Breakfast since 1994 and has ten elegant guest rooms.
+The Amelia Island Williams House has operated as a Bed & Breakfast since 1994 and has eleven elegant guest rooms.
 We serve southern breakfasts, a sunset wine social in the evenings and provide a relaxing environment amid beautiful gardens, ancient oaks and magnolias.

 "Thank you for giving us the most romantic weekend ever-we will cherish this place forever."